Step 7: Supplementary protection

 Prohibited behaviour and sanctions

-Anyone who unlawfully gains access to trade secrets can be convicted of industrial espionage and fined or sentenced to imprisonment for up to two years (up to six years in the case of a serious crime).
+Anyone who unlawfully gains access to trade secrets can be convicted of industrial espionage and fined or sentenced to imprisonment.
 Anyone who obtains a trade secret in the knowledge that someone has previously obtained the information through industrial espionage can be convicted of the unlawful possession of trade secrets, with a similar sentence (albeit subject to a maximum of four years’ imprisonment in the case of a serious crime).

 Quite a few conditions must be met in order for the sanctions under criminal law to be applicable.
 You should also note that it is not a punishable offence to sell information to which a person has lawful access, e.g. through their work, which surprises many people.